AltF5/CSharp-CmdLineHelper-Parser/README.md

 # C# CmdLineHelper.cs Command line Parser
 A "no frills" 1 class-only, C# .NET command line parser with support for - and / args, switches only, and Name : Values

-- Simple
+- Simple (no depends)
-- Robust
+- Robust (many support methods)
-- Self contained.
-Simply drop into your project and call it below.
+- Self contained (Simply drop into your project and call it below)

 -	How to use [Example use cases]